Cleg83/what-word-am-i/README.md

 ### Project introduction

-Word games have always been a popular pastime for the linguistically minded and I wanted to create a game that brings something new and exciting to the field of browser based word games with WWAMI.
+"WWAMI" (What Word Am I?) is an engaging and educational word-guessing game designed for users of all ages.
+The primary goal of this project is to provide an entertaining and challenging platform where players can test and improve their vocabulary skills through a series of word-guessing rounds with optional hints.

-The primary of objective of this project was to create an interactive, easily-navigable word guessing game using HTML, CSS & JavaScript.
+The primary of objective of this project was to create an interactive, easily-navigable, fun and educational word guessing game using HTML, CSS & JavaScript.

 ### Motivation / Inspiration

-I would be lying if I said the main inspiration for WWAMI wasn't an incredibly popular daily word game (that may or may not rhyme with curdle).
+The motivation behind creating WWAMI stems from the desire to offer a fun and interactive way for people to enhance their language skills.
+In today's digital age, finding enjoyable and educational content is crucial.
+This project aims to fill that niche by combining elements of traditional word games with modern web-based interactivity.

-The motivation was to create a word guessing game that provides a new, enjoyable but challenging interactive game that offers features other word guessing games do not (mainly the ability to show hints for the word if needed).
+The aim was to create a word guessing game that provides a new, enjoyable but challenging interactive experience and offers features other word guessing games do not (mainly the ability to show hints for the word if needed).

-My main issue with game I play daily is the tyranny of choice.
-By this, I mean a series of blank tiles with no context or guidance can inhibit some players from getting started (there's simply too much choice with where to start).
-Though WWAMI does present itself in a similar fashion to that game, the presence of the hint button offers some reassurance if they are struggling to get started or indeed, just struggling to guess the word.
+I would be lying if I said the main inspiration for WWAMI wasn't an incredibly popular daily word game (that may or may not rhyme with curdle), an online word guessing game that seemed to take the world by storm (at least for a good few months anyway).

 ### Background Information

+Word games have always been a popular pastime for the linguistically minded for both recreational and educational purposes.
+However, many existing digital word games lack engaging interfaces or adaptive difficulty levels that keep users motivated.
+Recognising the potential to innovate in this space, WWAMI was conceived to offer a fresh take on word games by leveraging web technologies to create a responsive and dynamic user experience.

 WWAMI took around 6 weeks to build and the bulk of the time was spent on navigation and letter input.
 Due to the game layout being simple and text input based, I wanted the player to not have to think about navigating between tiles.